 Windows Defender Antivirus.
 Windows Defender Antivirus looks for malware and other unwanted software on your device.
 Windows Defender Antivirus is automatically turned on to help protect your device if no other antimalware software is actively protecting your device.
 If Windows Defender Antivirus is turned on, it will monitor the security status of your device.
 When Windows Defender Antivirus is turned on, or is running because Limited Periodic Scanning is enabled, it will automatically send reports to Microsoft that contain data about suspected malware and other unwanted software, and it may also send files that could contain malware.
 If a report is likely to contain personal data, the report is not sent automatically, and you'll be prompted before it is sent.
 You can configure Windows Defender Antivirus not to send reports and suspected malware to Microsoft.

-If you’ve given permission in Cortana, we also collect your name and nickname, your recent calendar events, and the names of the people in your appointments, information about your contacts including names and nicknames, names of your favorite places, apps you use, and information about your music preferences.
+If you’ve given permission in Cortana, we also collect additional information, like your name and nickname, your recent calendar events, and the names of the people in your appointments, information about your contacts including names and nicknames, names of your favorite places, apps you use, and information about your music preferences.
 This additional data enables us to better recognize people, events, places, and music when you dictate commands, messages, or documents.

 Inking & Typing Personalization.
 Your typed and handwritten words are collected to provide you with: a personal dictionary, better character recognition to help you type and write on your device, and text suggestions that appear as you type or write.
 If you sync your Windows device settings to other Windows devices, your local user dictionary will be stored in your personal OneDrive for the purpose of enabling sharing of your dictionary with your other Windows devices.
 Learn more about sync settings.